RayKim3103/RayKim3103.github.io/papers/The MicroArchitecture of SuperScalar Processors (1995).md

     Branch target buffer which holds the target address that was used the last time the branch was executed makes computing targets faster.

   4) Transferring Control
-    When there is a taken (or predicted taken) branch there is often at least a clock cycle delay in recognizing the branch.
+    When there is a taken (or predicted taken) branch there is at least a clock cycle delay in recognizing the branch.

     Solutions
       1 - use the instruction buffer with its stockpiled instructions to mask the delay.